-NWARPC has established a process for investigating and resolving complaints discrimination related to MPO services, programs and its office.
+NWARPC has established a process for investigating and resolving complaints of discrimination related to MPO services, programs and its office.
 NWARPC's Title VI Coordinator is responsible for overseeing investigations and responses to complaints of discrimination.
+A Title VI discrimination complaint may be filed within 180 days from the date of the alleged discrimination.